-Prerequisites: Algebra II or Algebra II G/T
+Prerequisites: Students must have taken Algebra II or Algebra II G/T

 This course is designed to further student understanding of the content initially presented in Algebra II.
 This course, collaboratively developed with Howard Community College, is designed to prepare students for entry into a college level, credit-bearing mathematics course.
 In addition to college level strategies, topics include linear, exponential, logarithmic, quadratic, polynomial, rational, radical, and absolute value functions.
 Time will also be spent on applications of algebraic functions, matrices, and conic sections.
 Graphing tools are an integral part of the course.
-This course serves as an eligible transition mathematics course for students in grade 12 who have not achieved College and Career Readiness by the end of the 11th grade.